Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Over/Under Insights

-- Ball State's games have gone over 50 points in seven of 11 chances this season.
+- Ball State has combined with its opponents to score more than 50 points in seven of 11 games this season.

-- The two teams combine to average 50.7 points per game, 0.7 more than the total in this contest.
+- The combined points per game average of the two teams, 50.7, is 0.7 points more than Saturday's over/under.

-- The 54.2 points per game these two squads have surrendered to opponents this season are 4.2 more than the 50 over/under in this contest.
+- These two squads surrender a combined 54.2 points per game, 4.2 more than this contest's over/under.

-- The average total in Panthers games this season is 56.4, 6.4 points more than Saturday's over/under of 50.
+- In 2021, games involving the Cardinals have averaged a total of 56 points, six more than the set over/under in this contest.

 Georgia State Stats and Trends

-- Georgia State is 4-1 against the spread and 5-0 overall this season when the team puts up more than 26.5 points.
+- Georgia State is 4-1 against the spread and 5-0 overall in games when it records more than 26.5 points.

-- When Georgia State picks up more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Georgia State piles up more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Panthers have 15 turnovers, four fewer than the Cardinals have takeaways (19).